Celebs React to Serena Williams' U.S. Open Loss - E! Online

 Celebs are rallying around Serena Williams after she played and lost what is likely her final pro tennis match of her career.

 On Sept.
 2, the athlete, considered the greatest female tennis star of all time, exited the 2022 U.S. Open Sept.
 2 after a 7-5 6-7(4) 6-1 third-round loss to Ajla Tomljanovic, the 46th ranked Australian player.
-The match took place almost a month after Serena wrote in a Vogue essay that she plans to say goodbye to the sport and continue trying to have a second child.
+The match took place almost a month after Serena wrote in a Vogue essay that she plans to say goodbye to the sport and has been trying to have a second child.

 When asked at a post-game press conference what would it take for her to return to tennis, she said, "I don't know.
 I'm not thinking about that...Clearly, I'm still capable but it also takes a lot more than that.
 I'm ready to like, be a mom, explore a different version of Serena."